StrangeBeeCorp/docs/docs/thehive/how-to/notifications.md

 ## Notifications management

 Notifications are unique to each organisation.
-With an org admin account open the Organization menu (1), and navigate to the Notifications tab (2).
+With an org admin account open the Organisation menu (1), and navigate to the Notifications tab (2).

 To create a notification, clic on the "+" button (3)